The Big Sleep (1946 film): Post-production

 Soon after completing The Big Sleep, Bogart divorced Mayo Methot and married Bacall in May 1945.
-In June, Bacall began filming for her first film without Bogart Confidential Agent.
+In June, Bacall began filming for her first film without Bogart, Confidential Agent.
 The film, released in November 1945, was deemed a critical and commercial disappointment, with Bacall's acting panned by critics.
 To capitalize on the "Bogie and Bacall" phenomenon that had developed, Bacall's agent Charles K. Feldman asked the studio to re-shoot scenes for The Big Sleep.
 Warner agreed, and these scenes were shot in early January 1946.
 Julius Epstein wrote the reshoots, but he was not given a credit.

-Although only about twenty minutes of the film's original 1945 cut was removed and replaced, twenty minutes of was either condensed, altered, or eliminated entirely with new footage.
-For example, in the 1945 cut, Marlowe explores Geirger's house, where he doesn't in the 1946 release.
-A new sequence of Marlowe and Rutledge meeting in a restaurant was also added, replacing a ten-minute sequence of Marlowe meeting at the District Attorney's office, and Rutledge coming to Marlowe's office a second time.
+Although only about twenty minutes of the film's original 1945 cut was removed and replaced, twenty minutes was either condensed, altered, or eliminated with new footage.
+For example, in the 1945 cut, Marlowe explores Geiger's house, where he doesn't in the 1946 release.
+A new sequence of Marlowe and Vivian meeting in a restaurant was also added, replacing a ten-minute sequence of them meeting at the District Attorney's office, and Vivian coming to Marlowe's office a second time.
 A number of actors from the first cut did not appear in the second cut.
 Pat Clark was initially cast as Mona Mars.
 However, Clark was unavailable when her scenes were reshot in January 1946.
 Peggy Knudsen was cast to replace her.
 James Flavin and Thomas E. Jackson were cast as Police Captain Cronjager and District Attorney Wade.
-However, the did not appear in the 1946 cut of the film when their scene – set in the District Attorney's office – was removed.
+However, they did not appear in the 1946 cut of the film when their scene – set in the District Attorney's office – was removed.